 One cumbersome aspect of buying real estate here is that Brazil has currency controls.
 This means a few extra steps when transferring money, but it’s a process you’ll learn to manage.

 Historically, another disadvantage has been that Americans and Canadians need a visa to enter Brazil as a tourist.
 This was an annoying process that consumed time and money.
-But Brazil now offers an eVisa, which you can obtain online for only US$40, plus a service fee of a few dollars.

 Since 2019, Brazil has a new residency process, whereby a real estate purchase can qualify you for permanent residency.
 In Northeast Brazil, the minimum investment is 700,000 reais, which is about US$126,000 at today’s exchange rate.